 Here is the Sunday March 17th installment of the newspaper strip.
 As I understand it, this was written by Roy Thomas, penciled by Alex Saviuk, inked by Joe Sinnott, and lettered by Janice Chiang.
 It’s a pleasant coda to the comic strip continuity with Peter and Mary-Jane Parker departing for a vacation in Australia.
 Since this is the wrap-up of the strip, I think we can safely assume that for once Peter and MJ will actually have a nice, relaxing time, and no super-villains will be following them Down Under.

 Sinnott’s last monthly assignment for Marvel Comics was Thor, inking / finishing the pencils of Ron Frenz for two and a half years, from issues #400 to #429.
-A few months after Sinnott’s final Thor issue, in the letters page of #433, Frenz wrote a short, heartfelt tribute to his collaborator.
+A few months after Sinnott’s final Thor issue, in the letters page of #433 (cover-dated June 1991), Frenz wrote a heartfelt tribute to his collaborator.
 Frenz explained that Sinnott was taking “his first steps towards a well-won and laurelled retirement.”

-Sinnott was also very involved in Bob Almond’s Inkwell Awards.
+Over the past decade Sinnott has also been very involved in Bob Almond’s Inkwell Awards.
 The “hall of fame” award the Inkwells give out is named, appropriately enough, the Sinnott.

 I have been fortunate enough to meet Joe Sinnott at comic book conventions several times over the years.
 I can definitely tell you that his talent is matched by his kindness.
 Each time I met him he came across as polite, enthusiastic and gracious.

 Above is a photo I took in 2011 of Joe Sinnott with another great creator, Walter Simonson, at the Hawthorne NJ comic con.
 It’s always awesome when you meet creators whose work you enjoy and you discover that they are also genuinely nice people.